dyno-might/dyno-might.github.io/about.md

 RSS feed: <https://dynomight.net/feed.xml>

-Email: Use the form at the bottom of this page.
+Email: The name of this website at [this domain](https://tutanota.com/).
+Or, use the form at the bottom of this page.

 Subreddit: [r/dynomight](https://old.reddit.com/r/dynomight/) (I find it calming to solipsistically post links for no one to read.)